My Hawaiian Honeymoon With 90 Year Olds

 Me, Mary and Ron on the Beach of Maui

-I’ll also say this entire post is meant as a tribute to Mary and Ron: two of the kindest and wonderful people I ever have known.
+This post is a tribute to Mary and Ron: two of the kindest and wonderful people I ever have known.

 Some initial observations: